Idozaks/hm07-qa-us/README.md

-Skip to content
-Idozaks
-/
-hm07-qa-us

-Type / to search

-Code
-Issues
-Pull requests
-Actions
-Projects
-Security
-Insights
-Settings
-Comparing changes
-Choose two branches to see what’s changed or to start a new pull request.
-If you need to, you can also  or learn more about diff comparisons.

-...

- 1 commit
- 1 file changed
- 1 contributor
-Commits on Jan 24, 2024
-Update README.md

-@Idozaks
-Idozaks committed 6 minutes ago
-Showing  with 51 additions and 1 deletion.
- 52 changes: 51 additions & 1 deletion52
-README.md
-@@ -1 +1,51 @@
 # Sprint 7 project
 # Sprint 7 project - Using Visual Studio to run NPM Jest tests on the Urban Grocers API
 In this project, we will be using Visual Studio with a NPM Jest environment set up to run tests on 4 endpoint from the Urban Grocers API.